-For docking A20-Nexus to an 8-Series mixer/recorder using the A20-QuickDock optional accessory.
+For docking A20-Nexus Go to an 8-Series mixer-recorder using the A20-QuickDock optional accessory.

-The expansion port provides power from the 8-Series and passes the multichannel receiver digital audio signals from A20-Nexus to the 8-Series.
+The expansion port provides power from the 8-Series and passes the multichannel receiver's digital audio signals from A20-Nexus Go to the 8-Series.
 When docked on an 8-Series:

-The A20-Nexus and its NexLinked transmitters are controlled from the Nexus OLED touch screen user interface.
-The 8-Series interface is not used for control.

-- A20-Nexus rear panel connectors are disabled apart from the antenna connectors, control network, and the USB-A port. - The USB-A port has the following capabilities: - o Pairing A20 transmitters to the A20-Nexus by connecting a USB-C cable from the transmitter to the USB-A port. - o Attaching a USB keyboard for entering text directly (e.g. receiver channel names) into the A20-Nexus. - o Mounting a USB thumb drive for updating A20-Nexus firmware and saving setup files. - Syncing 8-Series timecode to an A20 transmitter from the A20-Nexus.
+- The A20-Nexus Go and its NexLinked transmitters are controlled from the Nexus OLED touchscreen user interface.
+The 8-Series interface is not used for control. - A20-Nexus Go rear panel connectors are disabled apart from the antenna connectors and the USB-A port. - The USB-A port has the following capabilities: - Pairing A20 transmitters to the A20-Nexus Go by connecting a USB-C cable from the transmitter to the USB-A port. - Attaching a USB keyboard for entering text directly (e.g. receiver channel names) into the A20-Nexus Go. - Mounting a USB thumb drive for updating A20-Nexus Go firmware and saving setup files. - Syncing 8-Series timecode to an A20 transmitter from the A20-Nexus Go.